Mobile menu

-We're responsible for delivering Gateshead Council's Dementia Contract for each of its care settings.
-Our creative Ageing training is open to Activity Coordinators across the borough.
-Each module includes creative practice while informing care staff of the different ways creativity can support communication and wellbeing for people liviing with dementia.
+Our Creative Ageing training programme is funded by Gateshead Council and is open to Activity Coordinators across the borough.
+Each module includes creative practice exploring the different ways creativity can support communication and wellbeing for people living with dementia.

-All of our training on the workforce development project is grounded in the theory of Dementia & Imagination with professional artists supporting care staff to develop creative communication techniques.
+All of our training is grounded in the theory of Dementia & Imagination with professional artists supporting care staff to develop creative communication techniques.
+We highlight the importance of creative activity in everyday life within care settings, together building confidence, skills and creative approaches to enrich lives.

 Activity provision and supporting participation is endorsed within the care standards framework and inspection processes in the UK.
 Engagement of older adults and adults with dementia in participatory arts can help improve cognitive functioning, communication, self-esteem, enjoyment of life, memory and creative thinking by providing opportunities for meaningful social contact.
 (Remington 2002, Holmes et al, 2006)